 1 Cr.
 Hr. - 1 Contact Hr.
-FO

-Prereq: RT 212B

-Coregs: RT 222A and RT 230B
+FO Prereq: RT 212B Coreqs: RT 222A and RT 230B and how this incorporation affects people's lives on the group and individual level.

 This course is designed to acquaint the student with the environments and forces that shape health care policy.
 Emphasis is placed on the social, political, medical and economic forces that influence the provision of health care today.